Open-Credentialing-Initiative/Credential-Issuer-Conformance-Criteria/README.md

-# Credential Issuer Conformance Criteria
+# Credential Issuer Conformance Criteria TEST

 This repository contains a conformance criteria specification for **Credential Issuers**